ministryofjustice/opg-modernising-lpa-docs/src/research-development/articles/parallels-services-long-delay.md

 ### Gofundme

 Gofundme allows an individual to setup a fundraiser with a funding goal/target.
-You let people know what you are doing and what for, then indiduals can donate towards your target with an end date of some activity that will take place.
+You let people know what you are doing and what for, then individuals can donate towards your target with an end date of some activity that will take place.

 * Sign up
 * Pay up front with a donation